thingsboard/thingsboard.github.io/docs/reference/plugins/rabbitmq.md

 ## Example

-In this example we are going to demonstrate how you can configure RabbitMQ extension to be able to send messages to particular queue every time new telemetry message for the device arrives.
+In this example, we are going to demonstrate how you can configure RabbitMQ extension to be able to send messages to particular queue every time new telemetry message for the device arrives.

-Prerequisites before continue RabbitMQ extension configuration:
+Prerequisites before continuing RabbitMQ extension configuration:

  - Thingsboard is up and running
  - RabbitMQ instance is up and running